bearbob/bearbob.github.io/content/post/succeed_at_personal_priorities/index.md

 title = 'Succeed A Personal Priorities' date = 2024-06-16T11:00:00+01:00
 lastmod = 2024-06-16T11:00:00+01:00
-description = "Spending Time Where It Matter To You" draft = false tags = ["routines", "priorities", "balance"] author = "bjoern"
+description = "Spending Time Where It Matters To You" draft = false tags = ["routines", "priorities", "balance"] author = "bjoern"